 Appointment of a new director

-Resignation or removal of an incumbent director
+Resignation or removal of an existing director

 Digital Signature Certificate (DSC)